Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 <ins>__hyperparameter selection__<ins>

-The first value/boolean statement/option to be tuned for each hyperparameter is chosen based on the defaults provided in the SKlearn manual.
+The first value/boolean statement/option to be tuned for each hyperparameter is chosen based on the defaults provided in the sklearn manual.
 Then a range of values were tested by increasing/decreasing from the default value.
-In general each hyperparameter provided in the SKlearn manual was chosen to be tuned.
+In general each hyperparameter provided in the sklearn manual was chosen to be tuned.
 After a few model runs some hyperparameters were removed to decrease the model run time.

 &nbsp;